paulcair/paulcairns/content/projects/belty-v2/index.md

 {{</table>}} -->

+## Design

+In this section we will briefly share the design process and techniques used to model, analyze and design Belty V2.

+### CAD Modeling

+The CAD modeling was peformed using many different CAD tools including OnShape, FreeCAD, Fusion360, and SolidWorks.
+The final assembly was completed in solidworks.

+***Below is a video of the modelling process for the final Assembly***

+{{<video beltyV2modelling.mp4>}}

+***Below is an animation of the belt drives and simulation of the system operation***

+{{<video beltyV2animation.mp4>}}

+### FEA analysis of y-carriage

+FEA analysis was performed using the FreeCAD FEM workbench.
+If interested, it is possible to use the following [youtube tutorial](https://www.youtube.com/watch?v=Pt870A2nFDo) to learn how to perform FEA analysis using FreeCAD.

+It was important to model the y-carriage as it was a point of failure in V1.
+The main issue encountered was heat from the motor reducing the mechanical strength of the PLA combined with a thin motor mount wall.
+With V2 the motor mount wall was thickened and FEA was performed to confirm that the new design will be sufficient.
+The results of the FEA simulatino are below.

+***Below is an animation of the belt drives and simulation of the system operation***

+{{<video beltyV2FEA.mp4>}}

+It is also possible to find photos of results below:

+{{<image FEAresults.jpg>}}

+{{<image FEAresults2.jpg>}}

 ## How It's Made
 The following section will walk through how builty was designed and built.
 The first step was putting together the frame.